 |

-Longevity Office operates on a systems medicine philosophy.
-Rather than addressing isolated markers or symptoms, the clinic evaluates how multiple biological systems interact over time and how early risk patterns develop before disease becomes clinically visible.
+Longevity Office operates on a systems medicine philosophy under the direction of founders Dr. Mario Domeyer and Dr. Paul Weißenfels.
+Rather than addressing isolated symptoms or markers, the clinic evaluates how multiple biological systems interact over time and how early risk patterns develop before disease becomes clinically visible.

 - Cardiovascular risk